ARTIST-Association/ARTIST/docs/scenario.rst

 and data analysis applications.

 The Scenario structure of ``ARTIST`` has four main elements:
-Whilst this scenario structure seems complicated, the key elements are quite simple:

    - **Receivers:** Every scenario in ``ARTIST`` contains at least one receiver.
 The receiver is the object where the light is concentrated and resulting heat energy used to generate electricity or for industrial processes.
 A ``Receiver`` object contains information such as the position, the type, whether the receiver is curved or not etc.